 Timber Rattlesnake Recovery Program

-In 2011, RWP Zoo staff members joined New England biologists and conservationists in a collaborative regional effort created to save the remaining timber rattlesnake populations.
-They believe that a protected genetic reservoir from the most threatened populations in the northeast should be established in captivity until a solid conservation initiative develops; this involves head starting and possibly captive reproduction in the future as well as addressing the fungal dermatitis problem.
+In 2011, RWPZ staff members joined New England biologists and conservationists in a collaborative regional effort created to save the remaining timber rattlesnake populations.
+They believe that a protected genetic reservoir from the most threatened populations in the northeast should be established in captivity until a solid conservation initiative develops.
+This involves head-starting and possibly captive reproduction in the future as well as addressing the fungal dermatitis problem.

 In 2012, Disney’s Animal Kingdom provided $6,000 for a pilot program to help develop the protocols that would be needed for a larger-scale project.

 In early 2013, the collaborators received an $81,300 Northeast Regional Conservation Needs Grant for the assessment and evaluation of the prevalence of the fungal dermatitis in New England timber rattlesnake populations.

 In 2014, the RWP Zoo veterinary and conservation departments in partnership with state biologists finished the two-year federally funded study doing research to learn more about the fungus, and determine how prevalent the fungus is in New England Populations.
 This work was featured on “Ocean Mysteries” with Jeff Corwin in November of that year.